Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: non-local collapsing and Perelman's W-functional and uniform scalar curvature bound

-In this section, we follow the method of B.Chow \cite{chow} to get an uniform bound for the scalar curvature of the global Kahler-Ricci flow.
+Applying the maximum principle we get the lower bound $R\geq -\frac{n}{t}$.
 We remark that we can use the maximum principle for the quantities below before the first singularity of the Ricci flow since we always use the local solution obtained by Shi \cite{sh} with bounded curvature.
+The following result is from B.Chow's paper \cite{chow}. \begin{Thm} Assume that there is a potential function $f$ on $M$ such that